NCAS-CMS/cf-python/docs/source/field_analysis.rst

 :ref:`Arithmetical <Arithmetical-operations>` and :ref:`relational
 <Relational-operations>` operations between may also be carried out on
-their data instances, thereby bypassing any reference to, or checks on, the metadata constucts.
+their data instances, thereby bypassing any reference to, or checks on, the metadata constructs.
 This can be useful if there :ref:`insufficient metadata
 <Arithmetical-and-relational-operations-with-insufficient-metadata>`
 for determining if the two field constructs are compatible; or if the